 6. Carpet in the Bathroom

 That, my friends, is the notorious carpet in the bathroom.
 That carpet has that lovely smell of mildew mixed with who knows what.
 Due to its smaller square footage, flooring a bathroom is not expensive so do your potential buyers a favor and replace that carpet.

 Your buyers don't want to touch that carpet.
 They don't want to know what went on in that bathroom.
 Bathrooms should appear sparkly clean.

 7. Weird Architecture

 The original home that inspired this paragraph is in Lake Havasu City, Arizona.
 I couldn't copy the pictures due to a copyright issue.
 Gothic arches were a thing in the 1960s and '70s.
 Most people pulled them out and squared off the entries, but not the people who own this Havasu home.
 The Golden Arches of McDonald's in brick are not a good selling feature.
 There are good arches and bad arches.
-The arches in that home are look weird.
-Square it off.
-The 60s brick look isn’t coming back.
+The arches in that home look weird.
+Square it off since the 60s brick look isn’t coming back.

 The picture below is of another bad arch situation.
 Rip it out.
 Create a blank wall.
 Or turn those arches into a bookcase (after you remove the mirror tile).